island-is/island.is/apps/portals/my-pages/README.md

 ### Adding a module to the service portal

-To add a new module to portals-my-pages, import and add it to the list defined in [modules.ts](./src/store/modules.ts):
+To add a new module to the service-portal, import and add it to the list defined in [modules.ts](./src/store/modules.ts):

 ```tsx
 // other imports...